Saatchi & Saatchi: Saatchi & Saatchi Garland Compton (1975–1988)

 1979 UK general election and ongoing campaigns for British Airways, and Silk Cut with whom the agency had long relationships.
 The agency was seen as producing breakthrough creative work with a bold attitude and employed people who went on to be stars of their industry including Sir John Hegarty, Lord Tim Bell and Sir Martin Sorrell.

 The acquisition drive was less about removing competition than about adding to their offering of professional marketing services beyond advertising, and later included an international expansion drive – particularly into the United States.
-Between 1972 and 1987 over 35 marketing services businesses were acquired, including four significant ad agency networks.
+Between 1972 and 1987, more than 35 marketing services businesses were acquired, including four significant ad agency networks.
 Those acquisitions are listed below: